Pepper the Robot and Digital Banking for ATB

 ATB was the first bank in Canada to introduce Pepper to its customers.
 Pepper is a 4ft tall robot that speaks, moves and interacts with people.
 Pepper was designed to be a ‘companion’ robot, and is capable of interpreting a smile, a frown, or tone of voice.
 She also notices and responds to non-verbal cues, such as the angle of your head, for example.

-I conducted a research study to help answer questions the innovation team had about how a robot could be used to inform/instruct people and learn how the customers react to robots associated with the brand in different locations for different Personas.
+I conducted a research study to help answer questions the innovation team had about how a robot could be used at ATB Financial and learn how the customers react to robots associated with the brand in different locations for different personas.
 The robot was taken to several locations to run experiments and answer the following questions:

 How do customers respond to the robot?

-When would people prefer to interact with a human?
+When do users prefer to interact with a human instead of a robot?

-What will prevent people from interacting with the robot?
+What factors would discourage people from interacting with the robot?

 Results and Outcomes